Does your team love tests?

 Am I close?

-Accelerating the testing process with Mattermost
+Accelerating the code testing process with Mattermost

 Now here’s the dream—what the testing process looks like when your team uses Mattermost to gain reliable and secure messaging among members, with the help of automated bots and integrations: